Skip to main content

 An internal gear pump is a positive displacement pump in which a smaller inner rotor rotates eccentrically inside a larger outer rotor, creating crescent-shaped chambers that transport fluid with very low pulsation.

-The main advantage over external gear is practically continuous pulseless flow, making this type ideal for precise dosing, hot-melt applications, polymers, latex and very viscous fluids.
+The main advantage over external gear is practically continuous, low-pulsation flow, making this type ideal for precise dosing, hot-melt applications, polymers, latex and very viscous fluids.
 FB Bombas' FBEI has 10 catalogued models from 1" to 4" (technical manual MAN001-10) in three construction configurations — with integrated relief valve, compact and heavy-duty 3" — plus the FBEI-LS engineered-to-order version for large capacities in asphalt, bitumen and heavy oils.
 Standard integrated relief valve and optional heating jacket (steam up to 185°C, thermal fluid up to 232°C, both at 10 bar).

 A positive displacement pump moves fluid in discrete, constant volumes per cycle, independent of discharge pressure.
 Gear pumps (FBE, FBEI), diaphragm, piston and screw pumps are all positive displacement.